rebelsky/sams-assorted-musings-reflections/trustees.md

   academic spaces.
 And we built the Bear and the Natatorium without making sure that we had donations to help cover them.
 Guess what?
   People don't like to donate to support an already-constructed building [6].
-And that's going to have an effect on the College budget when the balloon payments come due.
+And that's going to have a significant effect on the College budget when the balloon payments come due.
 * The East Campus dorms which, while beautiful, have their own problems.
   There are rooms in which the expected furnishings don't fit in any sensible way [7].
+And, as I mentioned in [my essay on the size of the College](size-of-the-college), they ended up being a money-losing proposition.
 * A fascinating talk by Jim Collins, who was in the process of writing _Good to Great_ [8].
 In the question and answer session after the talk, I said something about Grinnell already being great [9] and it was clear from their responses that the Trustees who had invited Collins to talk did not think we were great.
 * The construction of an Admissions center that is clearly not suited for Admissions.
 Why did we build that center?
 Because Trustees were interested in having a distinguished architect, rather than exploring those needs carefully [10].

-Is it any wonder that as a faculty member, I didn't trust the Trustees?
+Is it any wonder that, as a faculty member, I didn't trust the Trustees?

-But now that I've been at Grinnell for nearly two decades, I've had the opportunity to meet with some trustees, some of them for extended periods of time.
-I've had dinners with them
+But now that I've been at Grinnell for nearly two decades, I've had the opportunity to meet with more trustees, some of them for extended conversations.
+I've had dinners and other meetings with them in a variety of roles in which I serve or served, including as Chair of the Science Division, as a member of our Expanding Knowledge Initiative [11] task force, as a faculty member in the Science Division, and as a member of the Wilson Committee.
+There may be others; those are just the ones that come to mind.

+Perhaps the most important things I've learned are that (a) while, from the outside, it seems like the Trustees speak with one voice, when you talk to them individually, you find that they each have their own unique perspective; (b) many of our Trustees care deeply about the College [12]; (c) some of our Trustees spend a significant amount of time on the College, each week, not just when they are on campus; and (d) the Trustees really do have to think about things that the faculty and students don't need to think about regularly, such as the College's liability for different things.

+And I've met a number of amazing and thoughtful Trustees.
+I probably can't create a full list, but they include Patricia Jipp Finkleman '80, Hal Fuson, Jr. '67, Atul Gupta '88, Sylvia Kwan, Joel Spiegel '78', David White '90, and even Clint Korver '89 [14].
+Plus, there are three folks from town who serve on the board who I respect greatly, including Angela Onwuachi-Willig '94, Laura Ferguson '90, and Todd Linden

+So, whenever I get frustrated with the Trustees, or what seem to be decisions by the Trustees, I do my best to remember that many of them are awesome people who we are fortunate to have looking out for the best interests of the College.
+I also do my best to think of them as individuals, rather than as a whole.
+Maybe when I start writing profiles, I'll profile a few of them.

 ---